enpointe/activity/README.md

 For information on using GO modules see the article [Create projects independent of $GOPATH using Go Modules](https://medium.com/mindorks/create-projects-independent-of-gopath-using-go-modules-802260cdfb51)

+# Bugs

+* When used in the context of an imported module ClearStats() is coming up as undefined.
+AddAction() and GetStats() are being properly linked.

 # Possible Future Enhancements

 NOTE: As indicated this is an overly simplist implemenation.
 Possible future enchancements might include